Caml

-Caml (originally an acronym for Categorical Abstract Machine Language) is a multi-paradigm, general-purpose programming language which is a dialect of the ML programming language family.
-Caml was developed in France at INRIA and ENS.
+Caml (originally an acronym for Categorical Abstract Machine Language) is a multi-paradigm, general-purpose, high-level, functional programming language which is a dialect of the ML programming language family.
+Caml was developed in France at French Institute for Research in Computer Science and Automation (INRIA) and École normale supérieure (Paris) (ENS).

 Caml is statically typed, strictly evaluated, and uses automatic memory management.
-OCaml, the main descendant of Caml, adds many features to the language, including an object layer.
+OCaml, the main descendant of Caml, adds many features to the language, including an object-oriented programming (object) layer.